-5th Studio – appointed through a competitive tender via the GLA’s ADUP II Framework – is leading a multidisciplinary design team to produce a concept masterplan for Harrow Road and its environs.
-Following on from the masterplan, the team will develop detailed design for three strategic sites, working closely with residents and stakeholders, to be delivered via the GLA’s Good Growth Fund.
+5th Studio – appointed through a competitive tender via the GLA’s ADUP II Framework – is leading a multidisciplinary design team to deliver three public realm projects along Harrow Road, following on from the development of a concept masterplan for the wider area.

 Harrow Road has a diverse and close-knit community but suffers from severances caused by the Westway and the railway corridor.
 Its inclusion in the North Westminster Economic Development Area recognises that regeneration and growth is required to improve employment and social opportunities.
 The Council and the community have established four objectives for the Harrow Road Place Plan: create a 21st century high street; improve access to public open space; ensure a socially sustainable future; benefit from future development.
-This next phase, particularly the delivery of the three key public realm projects, aims to be a catalyst for wider regeneration and investment to meet these objectives.
+The concept masterplan and the delivery of the three key public spaces, aim to catalyse wider regeneration and investment to meet these objectives.